loganhagen/sentiment-analyzer/frontend/src/routes/about/README.md

 "It's about time we crowdfund Node.js." - Tiffiny

 "If you neglect to deploy Kubernetes, prepare to handle Agile machine learning." - Jonalton

+## Tech Used to make website
+This can be expanded upon.
+Are these items correct, what is missing that should be here for sure.
+Anything you can rate highly that is nice to work with?

+### Backend
+- Python, Flask, pylint
+- mongoDB, pymongo

+### Frontend
+- Sveltekit
+- Typescript
+- Tailwind CSS